 - 2.11.22.
-These properties may be within Westminster Council stock managed by City West Homes, or in private stock managed by a private managing agent, or in private stock managed by a Registered Provider. - 2.11.23.
-For properties within Westminster stock managed by City West Homes, the policy will be applied as for Council tenants, see 2.11.5. - 2.11.24.
-For all other accommodation except those properties rented from private landlords under the Private Sector Lettings Scheme, applicants with arrears above £1,000 will be ineligible to bid.
+These properties may be within Westminster Council stock or in private stock managed by a private managing agent, or in private stock managed by a Registered Provider. - 2.11.23.
+For properties within Westminster stock the policy will be applied as for Council tenants, see 2.11.5. - 2.11.24.
+For all other accommodation except those properties rented from private landlords under the Private Sector Lettings Scheme, applicants with arrears above £1,000 will be ineligible to bid. - 2.11.25.

-- 2.11.25.
 Applicants in properties rented through the Private Sector Lettings Scheme will be ineligible to bid if they have arrears above £500. - 2.11.26.
 Applicants will be informed which threshold applies to them.